Politics and International Relations

 - BSc Social Policy and Politics (LL42)

 At Bristol you will receive a world-class education in a diverse, supportive and engaging environment.
-Our Politics and International Relations degree is among the best in the UK and our staff are global leaders in many areas of political study.
+Our politics and international relations degrees are among the best in the UK - we are rated fourth in the UK for politics in the Guardian University Guide 2019 - and our staff are global leaders in many areas of political study.

-Student levels of achievement are very high, with the majority of students gaining a First or 2:1 and our graduates are in high demand.
+Student levels of achievement are very high, and our graduates are in high demand.

 Why study Politics and International Relations at Bristol?